BirdeeHub/nixCats-nvim/README.md

 [:help nixCats.flake](https://nixcats.org/nixCats_format.html)

 [:help nixCats.*](https://nixcats.org/TOC.html)

-The help can be viewed here directly but it is adviseable to use a nix shell to view it from within the editor.

-Simply run `nix shell github:BirdeeHub/nixCats-nvim` and then run `nixCats` to open nvim and read it.

-Or `nix run github:BirdeeHub/nixCats-nvim` to open it directly and type [:h nixCats](https://nixcats.org/TOC.html) without hitting enter to see the help options in the auto-complete.

-This is because the vimdoc links in the help currently only work when viewed within nvim.

 > An important note: if you add a file,
 > nix will not package it unless you add it